MaxLeap/Docs/en/Android/Guide/CloudData.md

 LCDataManager.saveInBackground(gameScore);
 ```

-Notice:
+Notices:

 * Remove and Add/Put must be seperated for invoking save function.
 Or, the data may fail to be saved.

 ###Associated Data
 An object can be associated to other objects.
 As mentioned before, we can save the instance A of a LCObject as the parameter value of instance B of another LCOject.
 This will easily solve the data relational mapping of one-to-one and one-to-many, like the relation between primary key & foreign key.

-Notice: Leap Cloud handles this kind of data reference with Pointer type.
+Notices: Leap Cloud handles this kind of data reference with Pointer type.
 For data consistency, it won't save another copy of data A in data B sheet.

 ####One-to-one Association
 For example, a tweet may correspond to many comments.
 You can create a tweet and a corresponding comment with followign code: